Data collection

 Each DCI has an Instance attribute, which is a free-form text string, passed as a 6th parameter to events associated with thresholds.
 You can use this parameter to distinguish between similar events related to different instances of the same entity.
 For example, if you have an event generated when file system was low on free space, you can set the Instance attribute to file system mount point.

 Sometimes you may need to monitor multiple instances of some entity, with exact names and number of instances not known or different from node to node.
 Typical example is file systems or network interfaces.
-To automate creation of DCIs for each instance you can use instance discovery mechanism.
+To automate creation of DCIs for each instance, you can use instance discovery mechanism.
 First you have to create “master” DCI.
 Create DCI as usual, but in places where normally you would put instance name, use the special macro {instance}.
 Then, go to Instance Discovery tab in DCI properties, and configure instance discovery method and optionally filter script.

 Instance discovery creates 2 macros for substitution: